-The Company's fee based business is made up of products which generate revenue primarily from asset management charges (AMCs), premium based charges and transactional charges.
-AMCs are earned on products such as SIPP, corporate pensions and mutual funds, and are calculated as a percentage fee based on the assets held.
+The Company's fee based business is made up of products that generate revenue primarily from asset management charges (AMCs), premium based charges and transactional charges.
+AMCs are earned on products such as self invested personal pensions (SIPPs) and corporate pensions, and are calculated as a percentage fee based on the assets held.
 Investment risk on these products rests principally with the customer, with the shareholder's major indirect exposure to rising or falling markets coming from higher or lower AMCs.
-Some of the fee business provides guarantees to policyholders, including some unitised with profits business in the Heritage With Profits Fund (HWPF) and unitised business in the German With Profits Fund (GWPF).
+Fee business includes unit-linked and with profits business.
+A unit-linked policy is one where the benefits are determined by reference to a specified pool of assets.
+A with profits policy is one where, in addition to guaranteed benefits specified in the policy, additional bonuses may also be payable and includes unitised with profits business in the Heritage With Profits Fund (HWPF) and unitised business in the German With Profits Fund (GWPF).
 The existence of guarantees is a key consideration in the way risk is managed.